MaterializeInc/materialize/doc/user/content/ingest-data/postgres/amazon-aurora.md

       );
     ```

-    - Replace `<host>` with your RDS endpoint.
-To find your RDS endpoint, select
+    - Replace `<host>` with your Aurora endpoint.
+To find your Aurora endpoint,
-      your database in the RDS Console, and look under **Connectivity &
+      select your database in the RDS Console, and look under **Connectivity &
       security**.

     - Replace `<database>` with the name of the database containing the tables
       you want to replicate to Materialize.

 1. Use the [`CREATE SOURCE`](/sql/create-source/) command to connect Materialize
-   to your RDS instance via AWS PrivateLink and start ingesting data from the
+   to your Aurora instance via AWS PrivateLink and start ingesting data from the
    publication you created [earlier](#step-2-create-a-publication):

     ```sql